Combining academic and practice-based learning to develop person-centred cultures and professional practice using practitioner inquiry.

 In this section

-This module focuses on person-centred practice as a form of practice that holds central the personhood of everyone involved in health and social care ? staff, people who use healthcare services and care partners.
-This module focuses on how person-centred concepts and theories are applied in practice.
-The module will be underpinned by the Person-centred nursing Framework of McCormack and McCance (2010), a theoretical framework that will enhance knowledge of person-centredness and its translation into practice.
+This level 7 module focuses on person-centred practice as a form of practice that holds central the personhood of everyone involved in health and social care ? staff, people who use healthcare services and care partners.
+This module focuses on how person-centred concepts and theories are applied in the variety of health and social care contexts through the use of Practice Development and reflective practice.
+The module will be underpinned by the Person-centred Nursing Framework of McCormack & McCance (2010), the Practice Development Framework and models of reflective practice.

 This module is optional